Managing Complexity While Delivering Custom Content

 Jennifer Long comments: “The tests showed us that we needed a fundamentally upgraded user interface and improved visual design.
 We had already chosen D2L’s Brightspace platform because it has a very clean design, but with the flexibility and the ability to tailor to client needs, we needed to take that simplicity to the next level.”

-Working with D2L’s Learning and Creative Services team, Harvard Business Publishing Corporate Learning’s learning design team began by conducting a comprehensive audit of one of its most comprehensive learning experiences.
+Working with D2L’s Learning Services team, Harvard Business Publishing Corporate Learning’s learning design team began by conducting a comprehensive audit of one of its most comprehensive learning experiences.

 For example, the Brightspace team recommended adding a section explaining the learning objectives, which would help learners understand what they were going to learn.